2025 Alamo Bowl

-The 2025 Alamo Bowl is a college football bowl game that is scheduled to be played on December 30, 2025, at the Alamodome located in San Antonio, Texas.
-The 33rd annual Alamo Bowl game will feature teams from the Big 12 Conference and the Pac-12 Conference.
-The game is scheduled to begin at 8:00 p.m.
-CST and will air on ESPN.
-The Alamo Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bow hame will be sponsored by Valero Energy, and the game will be officially known as the Valero Alamo Bowl.
+The 2025 Alamo Bowl was a college football bowl game played on December 30, 2025, at the Alamodome located in San Antonio, Texas.
+The 33rd annual Alamo Bowl game began at approximately 8:00 p.m.
+CST and aired on ESPN.
+The Alamo Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by Valero Energy, a company that produces petroleum-based fuels, and known as the Valero Alamo Bowl.

+The TCU Horned Frogs from the Big 12 Conference defeated the USC Trojans from the Big Ten Conference in overtime, 30–27.

 Teams

-Based on conference tie-ins, the game will feature teams from the Big 12 Conference and the Pac-12 Conference.
+Consistent with conference tie-ins, the game featured a team from the Big 12 Conference, TCU, and a legacy member of the Pac-12 Conference, USC, who competed in the Pac-12 through 2023 before departing for the Big Ten Conference.

+TCU Horned Frogs

+TCU opened their season with three consecutive wins and were briefly ranked before losing to Arizona State.
+The Horned Frogs won three of their next four games and had a record of 6–2 at the end of October.
+TCU lost two of their four games during November and entered the Alamo Bowl with an 8–4 record.

+USC Trojans

+USC compiled a 9–3 record during the regular season and was ranked as high as 15th.
+Each of their losses came to other ranked teams: Illinois, Notre Dame, and Oregon.
+The Trojans entered the Alamo Bowl ranked 16th in each of the major polls.